 So you need to be ready to absorb this huge amount of math.
 So if you have weak basics in math calculus or think that you aren’t enough at it.
-As a result, you could read this guideline article to help you to prepare for calculus.

 In addition, production engineers also focus on probability and statistics that process engineers don’t focus on as well.
 This is normal because production engineering is a major that stands between technic and business, and statistics is really important for business.

 You don’t study all mechanical engineering subjects because it is an individual major, but principally production engineers study these 3 principal mechanical engineering subjects such as :